-It wasn’t too long ago that the security community was talking about achieving 20% encrypted traffic.
+It wasn’t too long ago that IT security teams were talking about achieving 20% encrypted traffic.

 But encryption efforts are quickly gaining traction.
-In January 2017, Mozilla research found the average volume of encrypted web traffic finally surpassed the volume of unencrypted traffic.
+Mozilla research found the average volume of encrypted web traffic finally surpassed the volume of unencrypted traffic.

 To the general public, this shift is proof of a transition to safer, more private internet experiences.
 However, the security community knows that encrypted traffic has other implications for corporate data protection.